BlockchainLabsNZ/rootcore-crowdsale/README.md

 The `KyberNetworkTokenSale` contract inherent `ContributorApprover`.

-### Use of zeppelin code
+### Use of Bancor Protocol Contracts v0.3 (alpha)
-We use open-zeppling code for `SafeMath`, `Ownable` and `StandardToken` logic.
+We use Bancor Protocol code for the most part of this project.
-After first round of testing we discovered two incompatibilities of zepplin's standard token and ERC20 standard.
-The two issues are described [here](https://github.com/OpenZeppelin/zeppelin-solidity/issues/370) and [here](https://github.com/OpenZeppelin/zeppelin-solidity/pull/377).
-We notified zeppling team, and a [PR](https://github.com/OpenZeppelin/zeppelin-solidity/pull/377) to fix the second issue was merged to zepplin code base.

-In our code base we decided to include a fix for both issues, and we expect the auditor to review these changes.
-Changes are denoted with `KYBER-NOTE!` comment in `ERC20.sol`, `ERC20Basic.sol` and `StandardToken.sol` files.
+The only contract we changed is the `CrowdsaleController.sol` itself which was changed to:
+1 - support a Presale for whitelist accounts only.
+2 - Support max contribution cap per account.
+3 - Deploy the start token on creation.

+### Use of zeppling code
+We use open-zeppling code for `Pauseable` logic only but had to change the OwnerOnly modig=fier to managerOnly for quick pause if anything goes wrong during the sale.

 ### SmartToken

 First and foremost, a Smart Token is also an ERC-20 compliant token.